wszqkzqk/vchecksum/README.md

 # VChecksum

-VChecksum is a simple tool to calculate the checksum of **a file or a url**.
+VChecksum is a simple tool to calculate the checksum of **files or urls**.
 It supports MD5, SHA1, SHA256, SHA512 (using GLib's GChecksum).

 ## Features